dlion/aCdC/README.md

 * a Gmail account

 ## Crontab
-I added the binary to my crontab file, every 10 minutes cron check if my AC cable is plugged on pc
+I added the binary to my root crontab file, every 10 minutes cron check if my AC cable is plugged on pc

 ```sh
 */10 * * * * DISPLAY=:0.0 /path/to/file